 Oakland County CDBG - CDBG funds are distributed based on an allocation method approved by the BOC.
-The method deducts administrative costs up to 20% from the grant and apportions 1/3 of the grant balance to the Home Improvement Program (HIP) and 2/3 of the balance to 53 participating communities (PC's).
+The method deducts administrative costs up to 20% from the grant and apportions 1/3 of the grant balance to the Home Improvement Program (HIP) and 2/3 of the balance to 52 participating communities (PC's).
+HIP operates throughout the entire 55 communities on a 1st-come 1st-serve basis targeting applicants who qualify as LI homeowners of single-family (SF) owner-occupied units in PC's.

 The allocation of funds to PC's follows the federal CDBG "option one" method from the Housing and Community Development Act, as amended [42 USC 5306(b) (2)].
-The County formula is: (P+3L)/4 P= ratio of a PC's population to population in all PC's L= ratio of community's lowincome (LI) population to that of all PC's.
+The County formula is: (P+3L)/4 P= ratio of a PC's population to population in all PC's L= ratio of community's low-income (LI) population to that of all PC's.
 The LI ratio is factored 3 times and then multiplied by the total amount of funds available each year.
 All PC's falling below \$7,000 receive \$7,000 as a minimum award.

-Oakland County HOME - Oakland County invests HOME and CDBG funds in the HIP which operates throughout 57 communities on a 1st-come 1st-serve basis targeting applicants who qualify as LI homeowners of single-family (SF) owner-occupied units in PC's.
-CDBG funds are also used to operate the HIP for owner occupants of attached SF rental (2-4 units) in Urban County PC's.
-Qualified Community Housing Development Organizations (CHDOs) may also receive HOME to construct or rehabilitate affordable SF (1- 4 units) and multifamily rental housing in 57 communities.
+Oakland County HOME - Oakland County invests HOME into HIP which operates throughout the entire 55 communities on a 1st-come 1st-serve basis targeting applicants who qualify as LI homeowners of single-family (SF) owner-occupied units in PC's.
+Qualified Community Housing Development Organizations (CHDOs) may also receive HOME to construct or rehabilitate affordable SF (1- 4 units) and multifamily rental housing in 55 communities.
 This investment targets renters at or below 60% of area median income.
 CHDOs will be able to increase the supply of rental units by Acquisition/Rehabilitation or New Construction.
 A portion of HOME program income (PI) will be designated to CHDOs to fund homeownership opportunities for persons prioritized as LI, 1st time homebuyers in Consortium communities.
 Homebuyer assistance is provided to make homeownership affordable.
 HOME funds will also be reserved to provide gap financing for developers to build/rehabilitate affordable rental housing.

-Oakland County ESG - Emergency Shelter: distributed among eligible shelter providers that complete the application process.
+Oakland County ESG -Oakland County distributes ESG funding among eligible shelter providers that complete the application process.
 The allocation to each agency would be based on the individual agency's total number of persons served each day/night for the period of 7/1 - 6/30 of the previous year as a % of total served.
 The Shelter Operations portion of the grant shall be no more than 60% of the grant and never more than the 2010 level.
 Homeless Management Information System (HMIS) - The HMIS lead agency will receive up to 7.5% to ensure that shelter personnel are trained, and that reported data is complete and correct.
 Administration - The County retains 7.5% for administration, planning, implementation, reimbursement and reporting.
 Housing Relocation and Stabilization Services/Rental Assistance - The balance of the grant will be allocated for Homeless Prevention and/or Rapid Re-Housing programs.
 A maximum of 2 agencies will be funded through an RFP based on a point criteria: (Capacity/Experience 40), Outreach Plan (25) HMIS (15), prior experience with use of Mainstream Resources/Leveraging (15) and CoC participation (5).